chrisgrounds/haskell-refactor/README.md

 There are some tests to ensure regressions are not added.

 You will need to have [vader](https://github.com/junegunn/vader.vim) installed.
-Then you will be able to run `Vader .vader` and hopefully see the following output:
+Then you will be able to run `:Vader .vader` and hopefully see the following output:

 ![Tests Image](https://github.com/chris-bacon/haskell-refactor/raw/master/vader-tests.png "Vader Tests")